belle2/basf2/online_book/fundamentals/hep_analyses.rst

 During the data taking, each sub-detector constantly acquires data according the modes and specifications of its front-end electronics.
-This mass of data, however, cannot be written directly to disk as a constrant stream to be later sorted out, because it would require a comical amount of resources and bandwidth from the detector to the offline disks.
+This mass of data, however, cannot be written directly to disk as a constraint stream to be later sorted out, because it would require a comical amount of resources and bandwidth from the detector to the offline disks.
-For this reason the data are aquired only when a potentially interesting even is seen in the detector, and several level of filtering are applied during the data processing before the end-users, the analysist, can run their analysis jobs on them.
+For this reason the data are acquired only when a potentially interesting even is seen in the detector, and several level of filtering are applied during the data processing before the end-users, the analysist, can run their analysis jobs on them.
 What follows is a very simplified explanation of the process the leads from the physic event to the data you can analyze.

-The systems that are involved in the data taking are the Data AQuisition (DAQ), the TRiGger (TRG, also known as L1) and the High Level Trigger (HLT).
+The systems that are involved in the data taking are the Data acquisition (DAQ), the TRiGger (TRG, also known as L1) and the High Level Trigger (HLT).
 Collectively, they are often referred as the Online system.